shireen30/mystory7/story.md

-This is the story of Paul the Barber.
+This is the story of Princess Fedra